Hotel: Mandarin Oriental Hotel

 - Expand Coverage and Stabilize the Insurance Market: Stabilize the insurance market, cover more people, and protect Medicaid to ensure greater access to care.

 - Reduce Administrative Burdens: Put Patients Before Paperwork by reducing the growing number of administrative burdens associated with EHR interoperability and usability, clinical documentation requirements, and prior authorization.

-- Ensure Sufficient Funding for Medical and Health Services Research, and Primary Care Training Programs, and Programs to Address the Opioids epidemic: Ensure necessary funding for the National Health Service Corps, Title VII Health Professions, the Agency for Healthcare Research and Quality, and other public health programs; reauthorize programs set to expire; provide sufficient funding for programs to address the opioids epidemic, and lift arbitrary budget caps that would lead to deep cuts in discretionary funding.
+- Ensure Sufficient Funding for Medical and Health Services Research, Primary Care Training Programs, and Programs to Address the Opioids epidemic: Ensure necessary funding for the National Health Service Corps, Title VII Health Professions, the Agency for Healthcare Research and Quality, and other public health programs; reauthorize programs set to expire; provide sufficient funding for programs to address the opioids epidemic, and lift arbitrary budget caps that would lead to deep cuts in discretionary funding.

 - Support Graduate Medical Education (GME): Reform GME to prioritize and ensure sufficient funding toward physician specialties facing shortages, including primary care internal medicine.

 - Reduce Firearms-Related Injury and Death: At a minimum, pass meaningful legislation to strengthen the criminal background check system, and provide dedicated funding to the CDC to study the causes and prevention of gun violence.